-Statement of directors' responsibilities in respect of the strategic report, the directors' report and the financial statements
+Statement of directors' responsibilities in respect of the directors' report and the financial statements

-The directors are responsible for preparing the strategic report, the directors' report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the directors' report and strategic report and the financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
 Under that law they have elected to prepare the financial statements in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.